open-telemetry/opentelemetry-specification/specification/api-metrics.md

 especially; non-monotonic Counter instruments are an option to support sums that rise and fall.

-Examples: requests processed, bytes read or written, memory allocated.
+Examples: requests processed, bytes read or written, memory allocated and deallocated.

 #### Measure